rbouchard13/pacman_factory/README.md

 <h1>PacMan Factory</h1>
+Excercise to create unlimited amount of images and use JS and CSS  to animate them within the user interface.
+Images should be animated in motion and should reverse direction  and image when contact with the width edge
 <h2>Future Improvements</h2>
 currently focus only works if you have an odd numnber of images.
 This needs to be fixed
 <h2>How to run</h2>